MagicCube/zeta/src/prompts/step-1.md

 1. First use `search` tool to retrieve information online.
 2. Generate a detailed answer based on the whole context.
-  - You must always include citation markers for each paragraph.
-For example, ` [##2]` indicates a reference to the second organic result.

 # Requirements